CA vs ACCA: Detailed Comparison & Guide | Zell Education

 • Audit & Assurance (International Standards vs Indian Standards)

-The primary difference between ACCA and CA is the Taxation subject – CA covers Indian tax and ACCA covers taxation of countries such as UK, Malaysia, Singapore, Hong Kong, etc. We always suggest our students to opt for UK taxation as it is the closest to Indian taxation.
+The primary difference between ACCA and CA is the Taxation subject – CA covers Indian tax and ACCA covers taxation of countries such as the UK, Malaysia, Singapore, Hong Kong, etc. We always suggest our students opt for UK taxation as it is the closest to Indian taxation.

 The primary difference between CA and ACCA exists in the exam structure.

-2. Aggregate System
+Aggregate System

 The reason why CA pass rates are so low compared to ACCA (40% globally) is due to the aggregate system.
 If a student fails any exam in CA by even 1 mark, the entire group is considered failed.
 The student has to re-appear for the entire group again.
 This makes it extremely difficult for CAs to clear the qualification.

 ACCAs have no such rule.
 If a student appears for 3 exams and fails 1, he is considered passed for the other 2.
-He can re-appear for the 1 he failed in with the next 2 papers.
+He can re-appear for the 1 he failed in with the NEXT 2 papers.
 This allows students to pass these exams much faster.

 Frequency of attempts